Jamsheed Marker

 Jamsheed Marker (24 November 1922 - 21 June 2018) was a Pakistani diplomat and a cricket commentator.
-The recipient of Hilal-e-Imtiaz, he was associated with diplomatic career for over 42 years.
+A recipient of the Hilal-e-Imtiaz, he was associated with diplomatic career for over 42 years.
 He was notable for his tenure as Ambassador to the United States, serving from 17 September 1986 to 30 June 1989 during the administrations of Prime Ministers Muhammad Khan Junejo and Benazir Bhutto.
 He claimed to have helped negotiate the Soviet military withdrawal from Afghanistan.

-From 1995 through 2005, Marker taught a course in "Diplomacy in International Relations" at Eckerd College, a Private liberal arts college in St. Petersburg, Florida.
+From 1995 through 2005, Marker taught a course in "Diplomacy in International Relations" at Eckerd College, a private liberal arts college in St. Petersburg, Florida.